IAM Role authentication

 }

-The External ID is customer-supplied — you choose it and use the same value in both the trust policy and the Qualytics connection form.
+The External ID is customer-supplied.
+You choose it and use the same value in both the trust policy and the Qualytics connection form.
 Qualytics does not generate it.
+If your trust policy does not include the sts:ExternalId condition, leave the External ID field blank in the connection form.

 In the AWS console, Steps 2 and 3 are entered together in the role-creation wizard (trusted entity first, then permissions).